Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Experiments and Results

 \subsection{Discussion}

-The results for both individual and scalable models suggest that there are better algorithms than SVM when estimating subjects' drowsiness, which is surprising given the tendency in the literature of using SVM.
-In addition, it is observed that the feature vectors containing PSD features, both used individually or along with EOG, tend to produce the best results for every trained algorithm.
+The results for both individual and scalable models suggest that there are ML alternatives to SVM when estimating subjects' drowsiness, although the literature mainly use\addtxt{s} this algorithm, sometimes without exploring other \addtxt{ML} options.
 In the case of classification algorithms, to make a fair comparison with the literature, this section relies on accuracy and not on f1-score.

-Regarding individual models, and comparing the metrics with \cite{Li:SEED-VIG_SVR:2018}, who used the same dataset but different features, the RMSE obtained in almost every combination of algorithm and features in the framework improves the RMSE of 0.17$\pm$0.06 provided in their research with SVR.
-Moreover, the accuracy of 93.6\% obtained in \cite{Zhu:PSD_SVM:2020} is close to the 86$\pm$6\% obtained by the best combination in the framework.
+Regarding individual models, and comparing the metrics with \addtxt{the existing literature, Li et al.} \cite{Li:SEED-VIG-SVR:2018}, who used the same dataset but different features, the RMSE obtained in almost every combination of algorithm and features in the framework improves the RMSE of 0.17 provided in their research with SVR.
+Moreover, the accuracy of 93.6\% obtained in{by Zhu et al.} \cite{Zhu:PSD-CNN:2021} is close to the 86\% obtained by the best combination in the framework. \addtxt{Additionally, this work improves the results of many of the works studied from the literature using ML approaches).}

-As can be seen in \tablename~\ref{tab:discussion}, the best results for the trained individual models are in line with the claims of Gwak et al. (2018) \cite{Gwak:SVM_kNN_RF:2018} where RF performed better than SVM.
-On the contrary, the results contradict Cui et al. (2021) \cite{Cui:Oz_survey:2021} and Chakladar et al. (2020) \cite{Chakladar:TD_SVM_RF:2020} since in both studies, SVM performed better or similarly than the other tested algorithms.
+As can be seen in \tablename~\ref{tab:discussion}, the best results for the trained individual models are in line with the claims of Gwak et al. \rmvtxt{(2018)} \cite{Gwak:SVM-kNN-RF:2018} where RF performed better than SVM.
+On the contrary{However}, the results contradict Cui et al. \rmvtxt{(2021)} \cite{Cui:Oz-survey:2021} and Chakladar et al. \rmvtxt{(2020)} \cite{Chakladar:TD-SVM-RF:2020} since in both studies, SVM performed better or similarly than the other tested \addtxt{ML-based} algorithms.
+This, which may look controversial, can be explained by the features employed by Gwak et al. \rmvtxt{(2018)} \cite{Gwak:SVM-kNN-RF:2018} and the present study, where PSD and EOG features are used. \rmvtxt{On the contrary,} Cui et al. \rmvtxt{(2021)} \cite{Cui:Oz-survey:2021} used an entire EEG channel as feature and Chakladar et al. \rmvtxt{(2020)} \cite{Chakladar:TD-SVM-RF:2020} combined PSD with time-domain features.